Lee Seung-yuop

-Lee Seung-yuop (born 18 August 1976) is a retired baseball player and the former manager of the Doosan Bears.
-He spent most of his career with the Samsung Lions of the KBO League.
+Lee Seung-yuop (born 18 August 1976) is a South Korean former professional baseball first baseman who currently serves as a co-hitting coach for the Yomiuri Giants of Nippon Professional Baseball (NPB).
+He played in the KBO League for the Samsung Lions, and in NPB for the Chiba Lotte Marines, Yomiuri Giants, and Orix Buffaloes.

 At the age of 26, he became the youngest professional baseball player in the world to hit 300 career home runs.
 He formerly held the Asian home run record of 56 homers in a season, established in 2003 while playing for Samsung in the KBO.
-(The record was broken by Wladimir Balentien of the Tokyo Yakult Swallows, on September 15, 2013, when he hit his 56th and 57th Home Runs of the season against the Hanshin Tigers of the Nippon Professional Baseball League.)
+(The record was broken by Wladimir Balentien of the Tokyo Yakult Swallows, on September 15, 2013, when he hit his 56th and 57th home runs of the season against the Hanshin Tigers.
 Lee holds the KBO records for career runs scored, RBI, total bases, and slugging percentage.
 Combined, across the KBO and NPB, Lee has also recorded more hits than any other native-born South Korean player.

-Since the 2022 KBO season as the manager of the Doosan Bears, Lee has two playoff appearances.
-In 2022, Lee lead the Bears to their first wild card game under his reign against the NC Dinos where they were eliminated from playoff contention after losing their first game.
-Lee then continued to the playoffs in 2024 where he lost against the KT Wiz that ended their season.
-He voluntarily resigned from the Doosan Bears as of June 2, 2025, in the year of his contract expiration.
+Education

+Lee graduated from Kyeongbuk High School.